abdullahzunorain/CS-Girlies-November-Hackathon/README.md

 - **AI-Generated Flashcards:** Automatically create Q/A flashcards from user-selected topics or uploaded notes.
 - **Gamified Study Sessions:** Earn XP and level up by completing study sessions, making learning fun and motivating.
 - **Study Powers & Techniques:** Unlock proven study methods like Pomodoro, Feynman, Active Recall, and Spaced Repetition.
-- **Customizable Avatars & Rooms:** Choose Y2K-style Bratz avatars, decorate your virtual room, and unlock outfits and hairstyles as you progress.

 ---